ucnc2026/ucnc2026.github.io/awards.markdown

 The 2024 G. Rozenberg Natural Computing Award was presented to Professor _Susan Stepney_ (University of York, UK) in recognition of her outstanding research contributions to many areas of Natural Computing and Unconventional Computing.
 Among others, she is a research leader in reservoir computing.
 Her continuous research contributions and her service to the scientific community significantly influenced the development of the field of Natural Computing.

-The 2025 G. Rozenberg Natural Computing Award was presented to professor Professor _Eric Goles_ (University Adolfo Ibañes, Santiago, Chile) in recognition of his numerous and important contributions to Natural
+The 2025 G. Rozenberg Natural Computing Award was presented to Professor _Eric Goles_ (University Adolfo Ibañes, Santiago, Chile) in recognition of his numerous and important contributions to Natural
 Computing and Unconventional Computing.
 He is a research leader on complex systems and cellular automata.